 The Dunning School Lie

 For nearly a century after Reconstruction ended, the dominant historical narrative — promoted by the Dunning School of Columbia University and adopted by textbooks, films, and popular culture — held that Reconstruction was a disaster (Blight, Race and Reunion, Harvard University Press, 2001).
-The narrative claimed:
+The narrative claimed the following.

 This narrative was a lie.
 It was a lie told by the victors about the defeated, and it was told so successfully that it shaped American racial consciousness for a hundred years.
 W.E.B.
 Du Bois dismantled it in 1935 with Black Reconstruction in America, and Eric Foner finished the demolition in 1988.
 But the lie had already done its work.